Orchard Floor Management: Cover Crops

 Grasses are the most common cover crops in orchards.
 Many different grasses and grass mixtures are available, so orchardists can choose what is best suited to each particular situation.
 Several low growing perennial rye grasses are available and allow easy orchard access even when headed out.

 Legumes can be used as alleyway cover crops to grow additional nitrogen in the orchard.
 Mowing and discharging the nitrogen-rich plant material in the tree row effectively bands the nitrogen next to the tree roots.
 Plant adaptability to the Intermountain West climate greatly influences the legumes that can be considered.
 Alleyway-grown alfalfa has been shown to produce 50 pounds of nitrogen per acre in an orchard system.
 A drawback to this type of system is the lack of control over the timing of nitrogen availability.
 If the nitrogen becomes available late in the season, then this could create a flush of shoot growth that would delay hardening off of the orchard tree and increase susceptibility to early winter injury.
 Considerations on the time of mowing could appropriately add the nitrogen according to tree needs, and limit potential negative effects.
+Alfalfa does not hold up well to wheel traffic, and is not shade tolerant enough to persist in older orchards.

 Use of legume covers does come with a few disadvantages.
 Stink bugs and lygus can feed on the legumes, and after mowing, could move to the trees and feed on fruits, causing cat-facing injury.
 Legumes also require more irrigation than some other cover crops.
 In an established orchard environment, alfalfa and alfalfa-clover mixes were shown to transpire more than twice as much water as a conventional grass alleyway.
 Although legumes add nitrogen to the orchard soil, the fertility benefits may not outweigh the cost of managing increased pest populations or maintaining proper soil moisture where irrigation water is limiting.